-- □ Remove the 2 screws at the top cover at the back of the system unit. - ☐ Hold both sides of the system unit cover and push it forward about 25 mm - □ Lift the top cover up to remove it completely. - ☐ Touch the bare metal frame of your system unit to dissipate the static electricity from your body.
-Do not touch any component with a voltage warning label. - □ Disconnect the system unit power cord.
+- Remove the 4 screws that secure the top cover at the back of the system unit. - □ Hold both sides of the system unit cover and push it backward about 25 mm - □ Lift the top cover up to remove it completely. - □ Touch the bare metal frame of your system unit to dissipate the static electricity from your body.
+Do not touch any of the components inside the frame before you touch the frame.
+Do not touch any of the components that have a voltage warning label. - □ Disconnect the system unit power cord.